MakerTakala/Hakka_news_crawler/README.md

 1. You can use [Youtube List](https://jolantahuba.github.io/YT-Backup/) to get youtube playlist csv file and name `url.csv`.
 2. Create a folder and set `target_dir`.
 3. Set `os.environ["IMAGEIO_FFMPEG_EXE"]` path to your ffmpeg.
-4. Run `crawler.ipynb` to get all mp4 file.
+4. Run `descriptioon_crawler.ipynb` to get all mp4 file. (all data crawler is developing)

 ## Result